-Pipelines used by utilities to distribute natural gas to their customers (natural gas distribution lines) placed in service before January 1, 2011, are assigned a statutory recovery period of 15 years for purposes of the Modified Accelerated Cost Recovery System (MACRS) and a statutory class life of 35 years for purposes of the alternative depreciation system applicable to certain property and for purposes of computing the alternative minimum tax.
-Natural gas distribution lines placed in service after December 31, 2010, are assigned a 20-year recovery period for purposes of MACRS and a 35-year class life for purposes of the alternative depreciation system.
+Pipelines used by utilities to distribute natural gas to their customers (natural gas distribution lines) placed in service before January 1, 2011, are assigned a statutory recovery period of 15 years for purposes of the Modified Accelerated Cost Recovery System (MACRS) and a statutory class life of 35 years for purposes of the Alternative Depreciation System (ADS) applicable to certain property and for purposes of computing the alternative minimum tax.
+Natural gas distribution lines placed in service after December 31, 2010, will be assigned a 20-year recovery period for purposes of MACRS and a 35-year class life for purposes of the ADS.